 Seek Medical Treatment

 Injuries that occur in car accidents are not always immediately apparent.
 Sometimes, victims of a crash may not feel any pain until hours or days after the accident.
-Unless you were certain you were not injured, you should go to the nearest hospital or see a doctor.
+Unless you were certain you were not injured, you should go to the nearest hospital or see a doctor, especially if you are experiencing back pain.
 If you lost consciousness for even a short amount of time after the crash, you may have sustained a concussion or other head injury, which can affect your cognitive abilities.
 Your spinal cord can also be severely and permanently damaged in car accidents, both minor and major.

 Speak To An Experienced Personal Injury Attorney